-An example of how to create a bottom-up lesson for multiplication:
+How to create a bottom-up lesson for multiplication:

 I love showing children the answers to multiplication tables in 5-grids because the most wonderful patterns emerge.
 I also love seeing how children are drawn to the grids because they do see patterns in the numbers.

 One of my favs is the 9x table.
 And my immediate reaction to seeing this times table is to start pointing out patterns.
 (Okay, I will just start.
 In the 10s place, you count up 0-9, then because it is the 9s table, you say 9 twice, then keep on going counting up until you get to 13.
 Rows 1-2 use the same numbers but with their digits reversed.
 Rows 1 and 3 have some similarities in the 1s place.
 If there were a 4th row, it would look similar to row 2 in the 1s place as well.
 Notice patterns in the #x and the answers.)